A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 await Task.Delay(...) |

-Especially in UI code and ASP.NET Core, mixing in synchronous waiting makes the resulting stalls much harder to reason about.
+Especially in UI and ASP.NET Core, mixing in synchronous waiting makes stalls hard to reason about.

 4.5.
-Materialize task sequences with ToArray / ToList
+When Creating Tasks With LINQ, Materialize With ToArray / ToList

 Task<User>[] tasks = userIds